jkeohan/rctr-9-8-20/w01d02/nested-compnents.md

 ## Components

-As we've learned Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.
-This is very similiar to the way we write JavaScript functions in gnneral.
-They are meant to take in standardized input and then return standardized output.
+As we've explained Components are the fundamental building blocks of React and let you split the UI into independent, reusable pieces, and be able to use each one in isolation.

+This is very similar to the way we write JavaScript functions in general.
+They are meant to be `independent` and `reusable`.
+By passing in `standardized` input they will return `standardized output`.

- Components behave under the same premise and, if configured to accept input, will return UI based on the input provided.
-The input we pass to a Component is called a `prop`.
+ Components behave under the same premise and, if configured to accept input, will return UI that is either includes the input or has influenced how the input is displayed.

+ The input we will pass to a Component is called a `prop` and we will use them extensively in any React app we build.

 ### Nested Components

 Let's revisit the Bootstrap card example.
-Here we have the structured HTML that will produce a standard card and, if we also imported Bootstrap's css file, it will nicely styled as well.
+It provides all the HTML needed to produce a standard `card` and, along with Bootstrap css, styles the card quite nicely.

+Here is the HTML provided by Bootstrap:

 ```html
 <div class="card" style="width: 18rem;">